Vaelatern/ddyw/README.md

 ## Arguments

 - `--exec-dir`: Path to a directory on the filesystem or a [go-fsimpl](https://github.com/hairyhenderson/go-fsimpl) compatible link using blobfs, filefs, gitfs, or httpfs.
 Scripts/executables/programs will be opened under this directory.
-- `--http-script-server`: Link compatible with [go-fsimpl](https://github.com/hairyhenderson/go-fsimpl).
+- `--exec-remote`: Link compatible with [go-fsimpl](https://github.com/hairyhenderson/go-fsimpl).
 Commands/executables will be found under this directory.
+If this is specified multiple times, the merge order is undefined but will result in a merged set
 - `--task-queue-root`: Defaults to `!ddyw`.
 Prefixes all task queues.
 - `--role`: Appends `!role!%s` to the task queue, where %s is this argument, allowing grouping agents by role.
 This is an arbitrary string.
 When role is present, scripts are found first by looking for `RoleScriptName` then `ScriptName` for each of the extensibility options.
 - `--host-agent`: Sets host mode.
 Appends `!host!%s` to the task queue, where %s is the detected hostname, allowing targetting specific hosts for specific work.
 When executing an ansible script on a host, you are thinking of executing on a host-agent.
 When host is present, scripts are found first by looking for `%s.ScriptName` then `ScriptName` for each of the extensibility options.
 When Role and Host are both found, the match is run for `%s.RoleScriptName` then `%s.ScriptName` then `RoleScriptName` then `ScriptName`.